1) Elgin Baylor (’71-’72 Lakers)

 14) Phil Chenier (’77-’78 Bullets)

-A smooth long range shooter and elite defender, Chenier was a centerpiece of the ’70s Bullets and their leading scorer in the 1975 NBA Finals (a loss to the Warriors).
+A smooth long range shooter and elite defender, Chenier was a centerpiece of the ’70s Bullets and their leading scorer in the 1975 NBA Finals loss.
 Over a four year stretch starting in ’73-’74, he averaged 21.0 points per game, made three All-Star teams, and finished as high as eighth in MVP voting.
 But a recurring back issue intensified early in the ’77-’78 season, initially reducing Chenier’s effectiveness and eventually sidelining him indefinitely.
 Similar to Elgin Baylor with the ’71-’72 Lakers, the ’77-’78 Bullets put it all together once Chenier was set aside, with Kevin Grevey, Bob Dandridge, and Charles Johnson thriving in a simplified wing rotation.
 They ended the season with the first and only championship in franchise history, while Chenier watched from the sidelines.
 He made a comeback late in ’78-’79 but was never the same and played in just 79 more games before retiring.

 15) Lou Tsioropoulos (’56-’57 Celtics and ’58-’59 Celtics)